 The Banner for COVID-19

-Australia and New Zealand are now both seeing patients presenting with respiratory disease either suspected or known to be due to the novel coronavirus infection (COVID-19).
-The College has been monitoring emerging literature relevant to our Radiology and Radiation Oncology members.
-The resources identified include key links to educational material on imaging findings and links to information on how to prepare your service or practice to cope with the challenges this novel virus is bringing.
+The College continues to monitor emerging literature relevant to our Radiology and Radiation Oncology members.
+The resources identified include key links to educational material on imaging findings and links to information on how to prepare your service or practice to cope with the challenges presented by COVID-19.

-This is an evolving situation and multidisciplinary advice and research will continue to be updated in the coming weeks.
+This is an evolving situation and multidisciplinary advice and research will continue to be updated.
 We encourage you to closely follow the advice of your local Health Departments.

 Last updated 30 March 2020